hubudata/OVERTAKE_data/ReadMe.md

 ### Dataset example

 This is an example of the top 10 rows in one cvs file.
 Note that the first column is the row indices and has no column name.
-The other 29 columns all have columns names and each column name indicates the meanning of that column of data.
+The other 29 columns all have column names which indicate the meanning of each column metioned before.
 |      | episode | frame | x_ego     | x_other_1 | x_other_2 | x_other_3  | x_other_4  | y_ego      | y_other_1  | y_other_2  | y_other_3  | y_other_4  | vx_ego        | vx_other_1 | vx_other_2 | vx_other_3    | vx_other_4 | vy_ego    | vy_other_1 | vy_other_2 | vy_other_3 | vy_other_4 | throttle | braking | steering  | d_left_1 | d_right_1 | d_left_2 |
 | ---- | ------- | ----- | --------- | --------- | --------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ------------- | ---------- | ---------- | ------------- | ---------- | --------- | ---------- | ---------- | ---------- | ---------- | -------- | ------- | --------- | -------- | --------- | -------- |
 | 0    | 0       | 0     | -1.378816 | 43.075848 | 37.514030 | -21.242659 | -33.793720 | 207.399994 | 207.399994 | 204.199997 | 204.099991 | 203.800003 | 0.000000e+00  | 0.000000   | 0.000000   | 0.000000e+00  | 0.000000   | 0.000000  | 0.000000   | 0.000000   | 0.000000   | 0.000000   | 0.0      | 0.0     | 0.000000  | 1.599994 | 1.900006  | 5.099994 |